-Today, we’ll go through an Eiken practice lecture, with questions.
+Today, we’ll go through two Eiken practice lectures, with questions.
 For a direct comparison between these two exams, check out the TOEFL Listening lectures and questions in Volumes 3 and 4 of TOEFL Quick Prep.

 Now, here is the lecture audio track.
 Like a real Eiken lecture track, this track includes a lecture and two spoken questions, with 10 seconds of time to answer after each question.
 To further imitate the real Eiken test, you can see the answer choices for each question below the track, but no text of the question itself.